Stonehenge replicas and derivatives: Comparable archaeological sites

 A henge near Stonehenge containing concentric rings of postholes for standing timbers, discovered in 1922, was named Woodhenge by its excavators because of similarities with Stonehenge.
 The name woodhenge is also used for a series of timber circles found at the Native American site of Cahokia (Cahokia Woodhenge).
 The timber Seahenge in Norfolk was named as such by journalists writing about its discovery in 1998.

 In November 2004, a circle of postholes 7 m in diameter was found in Russia and publicised as the Russian Stonehenge.
-Other prehistoric sites elsewhere, often also with proposed astronomical alignments, are often described by journalists as being that region's '"answer to Stonehenge".
+Other prehistoric sites elsewhere, often also with proposed astronomical alignments, are often described by journalists as being that region's "answer to Stonehenge".

-In May 2006, reports emerged of an "Amazon Stonehenge" Calçoene, 390 kilometres from Macapá, the capital of Amapá state, near Brazil's border with French Guiana.
+In May 2006, reports emerged of an "Amazon Stonehenge" near Calçoene, 390 kilometres from Macapá, the capital of Amapá state, near Brazil's border with French Guiana.
 It comprises 127 stones, possibly forming astronomical observing points.

 America's Stonehenge is an unrelated and controversial site in the U.S. state of New Hampshire.